SamikshaRana28/smart-market-watchlist/README.md

   (`Watchlist.alerts_enabled` / `alert_threshold`); when a symbol's score
   crosses it on a visit, a browser notification fires (Notification API, foreground only — no server-side push)
+- **Background auto-refresh** — polls `/changes` every 45s while the tab is visible (pauses when hidden or while a manual load is in flight), fails silently rather than showing an error on a missed poll, and still fires Attention Score alerts on each tick — so the dashboard stays current, and a threshold crossing is caught, without the user hitting Refresh

 ## Stack